HanzoDaBoss/se-events-platform/README.md

 ## Test Accounts

-Note: New accounts can be registered but will only have user privileges and not staff access.
+Note #1: New accounts can be registered but will only have user privileges and not staff access.

+Note #2: If accessing the site on a mobile device, you may encounter login issues with Google Chrome due to cookie-configuration settings, it is advised to use alternative web browsers.

 ### Users: